 Hubs come in useful for security, too.
 Suppose you’re on vacation.
 Turning the lights, music, and sprinklers on and off gives the appearance that you’re home.
 You can even set them for different times so it appears random.
 Likewise, sensors help alert you to the sound of glass shattering if someone breaks in.
 You can be notified within seconds if there’s a potential problem with a burglar or with fire, carbon monoxide, or water.

-Thousands of IoT devices exist, but they can’t all work through the same hub.
-A major reason: These IoT devices use different protocols to communicate.
+There are more than a few dozen smart hubs in existence today, but unfortunately, they’re not universal.
+Most IoT devices work with only a few select hubs, and we can blame it on the fact that IoT devices use different protocols — essentially languages they speak to communicate — such as Z-Wave, Zigbee, Wi-Fi, and Bluetooth.
 Z-Wave is one of the protocols and is arguably the best.
 More than 3,000 IoT devices have it, and up to 232 devices can be on a single network.1 ZigBee is another protocol, and more than 2,500 devices use it.

 This guide discusses standalone and hybrid hubs, details the top hub products and answers frequently asked questions.
 It also covers common pros and cons of Z-Wave, ZigBee, and Bluetooth.